-There are a variety of ways to ensure the feedback you provide to your mentees is as effective as possible.
+There are a variety of ways to ensure the feedback you provide to your entrepreneurs is as effective as possible.
 This article will provide insights for both aspiring mentors seeking to hone their evaluative abilities and veteran advisers who could use a refresher course in providing effective feedback.

-Foundations of a Strong Mentorship
+Foundations of a Strong Mentoring Relationship

 Giving advice is more of an art than a science.
 That said, a great deal of research has been devoted to this topic.
 Our favorite summary of this research is the Harvard Business Review's "The Art of Giving and Receiving Advice".
 No matter how skilled we are in our area of expertise, we can always cultivate and hone our ability to communicate with power.
 The only way to become a master is through practice.
 You will find that each relationship has it's own unique flow, so don't try to force each connection to follow the same structure.
 Do, however, consciously practice these skills, and you will become more effective at helping others to grow.